lars-frogner/Backstaff/README.md

                         *.idl: Parameter file with associated .snap [and .aux] file *.nc: NetCDF file using the CF convention (requires the netcdf feature)

+OPTIONS:
+    -r, --snap-range=<FIRST>,<LAST>    Inclusive range of snapshot numbers associated with the input snapshot to
+                                       process [default: only process INPUT_FILE]
+    -e, --endianness=<ENDIANNESS>      Endianness to assume for snapshots in native binary format [default: little] [possible values: little, big, native] -v, --verbose                      Print status messages related to reading -h, --help                         Print help information

 SUBCOMMANDS:
     inspect     Inspect properties of the snapshot
-    slice       Extract a 2D slice of a quantity field in the snapshot resample    Creates a resampled version of the snapshot write       Write snapshot data to file
+    slice       Extract a 2D slice of a quantity field in the snapshot extract     Extract a subdomain of the snapshot resample    Create a resampled version of the snapshot write       Write snapshot data to file
+    corks       Trace corks in the velocity field of a set of snapshots
 ```

 Here is a graph of the command hierarchy available when all features are enabled.